 Arena Pharma (ARNA) Gets a Buy Rating from JonesTrading

-In a report released yesterday, Prakhar Agrawal from JonesTrading reiterated a Buy rating on Arena Pharma (ARNA), with a price target of $101.00.
-The company’s shares closed last Tuesday at $76.56.
+JonesTrading analyst Prakhar Agrawal reiterated a Buy rating on Arena Pharma (ARNA) yesterday.
+The company’s shares closed last Tuesday at $76.81.

 See today’s analyst top recommended stocks >>